JiaweiZhuang/old_cloud_GC/README.md

 * (Long-term) Make GCHP run on the cloud.

-GCHP is not compatible with gfortran now.
+GCHP is not compatible with gfortran yet.
 Setting an MPI cluster on the cloud is also much tricker, although doable.

 #### Design a strategy for long-term, economical workflow.

-* Cheaper and more efficient data storage and sharing in cloud.
+* Cheaper and more efficient data storage and data sharing in cloud.

 Currently I put all the input data under the root directory, which is convenient for illustration but bad for actual practice.